andrsdtr/aquarinator/README.md

 2. navigate to aquarinator/dev_container_webapp
 3. run docker-compose up
 4. Once the building process is done and the contaiiner is running you can navigate to "localhost:5000" in your browser

+**Connect your own Firebase RT Database**
+- To conect your own Fireabse Real Time Database just change the config variable in the top of the app.py file to the information of your database.
+The tables and entrys will be created automatically.